 As for other chocoholics like me, consider indulging in a single square of dark chocolate once in awhile.
 Dark chocolate contains high amounts of flavenoids, which have antioxidant activity.
 If you do it with a friend, you’ll stay honest and be prevented from finishing off the entire bar in one sitting.
 My husband and I buy a dark chocolate bar every so often, and then we each eat one square a day until it’s gone.
 Because I know he’s watching, I never eat more than one square at a time, and that small taste of chocolate each day is enough to satisfy me.

 For women who chronically crave chocolate or other sugary treats, it can be a sign of “blood deficiency” in Chinese medicine.
 Menstruating women can become blood deficient easily because of our monthly release.
 I usually find that when my sugar cravings get out of control, it’s because I haven’t taken a blood tonic in awhile.
 Consider trying our Shou Wu Plus tincture, which contains several Chinese tonic herbs known to nourish your liver, kidneys and blood.
-I find that as long as my blood is well nourished with such longevity herbs, sugar holds a much weaker appeal for me, and I have less difficulty avoiding it, even when I’m hungry.About the author: Rebecca Wong has been working in the herbal business since 2000.
+I find that as long as my blood is well nourished with such longevity herbs, sugar holds a much weaker appeal for me, and I have less difficulty avoiding it, even when I’m hungry.About the author: Rebecca Wong has an honours degree in English Literature from the University of Waterloo, and has been working in the herbal business since 2000.
 She has received her training in acupuncture and herbalism from respected authorities Paul Des Rosiers and Vu Le at the Ontario College of Traditional Chinese Medicine in Toronto, and Michael Tierra at the East West Herb School in California.